astronomer/docs/learn/custom-xcom-backends-tutorial.md

 A powerful feature of custom XCom backends is the possibility to create custom serialization and deserialization methods.
 This is particularly useful for handling objects that cannot be JSON-serialized.
 In this step, you will create a new custom XCom backend that can save the contents of a [Pandas](https://pandas.pydata.org/) dataframe as a CSV file.
 Being serialized as CSV, the content of the XCom becomes accessible to CSV query tools like [csvq](https://mithrandie.github.io/csvq/).

-Note that as of Airflow 2.6, Pandas dataframes can be serialized by XCom using `pyarrow`.
+Note that as of Airflow 2.6, Pandas dataframes can be serialized by the standard XCom backend using `pyarrow`.
 This step is still useful if you are using an older version of Airflow, and to highlight the general process for creating a custom serialization method.

 :::info